Search results for

 • Click Restore iPhone and follow prompts.

 The big catch here is that you may be prompted to enter your passcode to sync with Apple Devices or macOS, and/or disable Find My tracking.
-In those cases, you’ll have to resort to another method.
+In those cases, you’ll have to resort to another method, since you obviously forgot your iPhone passcode.

-The second option is to go to Find My on iCloud and erase the phone from there.
+The second option is to go to Find My on iCloud and erase the phone from there, if you forgot your iPhone passcode.
 You’d usually do this if your iPhone was stolen and you needed to wipe it remotely, but nothing says you can’t do this to wipe an iPhone still in your possession.
-Obviously, you’ll need your Apple ID details to use this method.
+Obviously, you’ll need your Apple ID details to use this method, but you may actually know your iCloud login credentials, or they may be saved on your computer.

 What to do after your iPhone has been erased and reset